Code-Institute-Submissions/portfolio-13/README.md

 ### Media.

-Photographs used are my own except for the image of myself on the About section which was taken by Spartan race.
+Photographs used are my own except for the image of myself on the About section which was taken by Spartan race but is me.
 Their logo is present on the image to credit them and promte them in its own right.

 ### Acknowledgments.